cincuranet/blog/_posts/2014-10-26-233484-how-slow-the-lock-statement-actually-is.md

 Now you might think that few percent difference on a μs operation is not important.
 Sure.
 But also take into account that when you start writing some locking or synchronization you want it to be fast.
 To utilize all resources you have available for getting the result.
 That means (not only) getting in and out the lock as fast as you can.

-As usual the decision os on you.
+As usual the decision is on you.

 [1]: http://www.x2develop.com
 [2]: http://msdn.microsoft.com/en-us/library/c5kehkcz.aspx